The Honors Program

 Honors Program members must take an honors course within a year of being admitted to the Program in order to maintain active membership.
-In order to complete the Program, members must complete 18 units of honors courses in at least three academic disciplines, and earn a letter grade in each.
+In order to complete the Program, members must complete 15 units of honors courses in at least three academic disciplines, and earn a letter grade in each.

 honor society (often designated by a Greek name) is an organization associated with high academic achievement and may also indicate a student’s interest in a specific field of study.
 Many honor societies have a community/campus service focus.
 There are no requirements that members attend meetings or participate in chapter activities; honor societies offer these opportunities for students who are available.

 There are chapters of more than a dozen honor societies at OCC: